dbalamo/FifoLogger/readme.md

 - **jsonMode** *(boolean, optional)*: Output logs in JSON format.
 Default: false.
 - **fileName** *(string, optional)*: The full path to the log file.
 Required if destination is LogDestination.FILE.
 - **dequeueTimeoutMs** *(DequeueTimeoutMs, optional)*: The interval (in milliseconds) at which the logger attempts to write queued messages to the file.
 Options: DequeueTimeoutMs.STANDARD (100), DequeueTimeoutMs.EASY (250), DequeueTimeoutMs.MEDIUM (500), DequeueTimeoutMs.SLOW (1000).
 Default: DequeueTimeoutMs.STANDARD.
+- **rejuvenateLog** *(boolean, optional)*: indicates if the log file should be rejuvenated (storicized), once reaching the size limit indicated by the rejuvenateSizeMB parameter.
+Default: false.
+- **rejuvenateSizeMB** *(number, optional)*: the size limit, in MB, of the log file; once reached this limit, the log will be storicized with a name containig the original file name, plus a suffix in the form "YYYY_MM_DD_HH_MM_SS", and a new file with the name indicated in the config will be created.
+Default: 10.

 ## API Reference
 FifoLogger provides a static API: